hackathonprojs/vacation_mode_near_agent/README.md

 The agent works with your pre-processed and indexed data, ensuring that sensitive information is handled securely within your configured environment.

-## Future Work
+## Future Roadmap

 The following improvements and features are planned for future releases:

-Additional connector support e.g Outlook, Microsoft Teams, Jira, Dropbox, One Drive
+- Additional connector support e.g Outlook, Microsoft Teams, Jira, Dropbox, One Drive

-Authentication and Access levels (Certain users like only the manager is able to access the agent)
+- Authentication and Access levels (Certain users like only the manager is able to access the agent)

-An out of office agent for your colleagues on vacation
+- An out of office agent for your colleagues on vacation

-Adding/Deleting embeddings in existing agents
+- Adding/Deleting embeddings in existing agents

 ### Data Processing
 - Implement improved chunking strategies for better context preservation